Merzasphor/MWSE/docs/source/lua/type/tes3mobileProjectile/velocity.rst

 velocity
 ====================================================================================================

 `tes3vector3`_.
-A vector that represents the 3D velocity of the object.
+Access to the current velocity of the projectile.

 .. _`tes3vector3`: ../../../lua/type/tes3vector3.html